 This is the most commonly used field on IRS Form 1099-MISC: nonemployee compensation.
 This is where you'll list the amount you paid to the freelancer.

-This Box records substitute payments in lieu of dividends or interest.
+This Box records substitute payments instead of dividends or interest.

 Box 10 records crop insurance proceeds.